Quantum unique ergodicity for magnetic Laplacians on T^2

-To do so, we use the strategy initiated by Maci\`a in~\cite{Macia2010} through the use of $2$-microlocal measures.
-More precisely, we proceed as in~\cite{MaciaRiviere2018} by splitting the eigenfunctions between the part that is localized in a neighborhood of size $\lesssim h^{\frac 12}$ of a torus of periodic orbits and the one that is at distance $\gg h^{\frac 12}$ of such closed geodesics.
-We prove in Lemma~\ref{lem.muup} that the part at distance $\gg h^{\frac 12}$ gives rise to the Lebesgue measure $\dd x$ when $h\rightarrow 0^+$.
-For the part at distance $\lesssim h^{\frac 12}$, we show in Lemma~\ref{l:invariance-2microlocal} that the induced $2$-microlocal measure is invariant by another flow involving the magnetic field $B$.
+Then, in Section \ref{sec.compactpart} we analyse the part at distance $\leq h^{\frac 12}$ (when $\eta \leq R$).
+In Lemma~\ref{l:invariance-2microlocal}, we show that the induced microlocal measure is invariant by another flow involving the magnetic field $B$, similar to \eqref{eq.exB}.
 When $B_\infty>0$, this extra invariance property results into the fact that the $2$-microlocal measure is $0$.
+Indeed, the transport equation \eqref{eq.exB} forces mass to leave any bounded region in $\eta$.

-This will conclude the proof of the second part of Theorem~\ref{t:maintheo}.
-We use this property together with the properties of the magnetic Weyl quantization to proceed to the first part of Theorem~\ref{t:maintheo} in Section~\ref{s:proof}.
+This will conclude the proof of the second part of Theorem~\ref{t:maintheo}, meaning that any semiclassical measure $\mu$ projects to the Lebesgue measure along the $x$-variable as soon as $r_h=o(h^{\frac32})$:

+for some probability measure $\nu$ on $\mathbf S^1$.
+Finally in Section~\ref{s:proof}, we use the properties of the magnetic Weyl quantization to prove that $\nu$ must be the uniform measure.
+More precisely, once we know that $\mu$ is of the form \eqref{eq.mufactor}, we can restrict ourselves to test functions that are of the form $a(\xi)$ in~\eqref{e:proof-invariance}.
+Then, as soon as $r_h=o_{L^2}(h^2)$,~\eqref{e:key-relation} combined with~\eqref{e:proof-invariance} will ensure the rotational invariance